ShenCiao/Ciallo/README.md

 ## Introduction

-Ciallo aims for improving 2D artists' work efficiency with modern GPU and computational geometry.
+Ciallo is the first 2D paint program whose brush engine is fully GPU-based.
+It demonstrates a very promising technical paradigm for upgrading core functionalities in existing paint software.

-The name "Ciallo" is the combination of the Italian "Ciao" and English "Hello", and comes from the video game *Sabbat of the Witch* developed by *Yuzusoft*.
+The name "Ciallo" is the combination of the Italian "Ciao" and English "Hello", which comes from the video game *Sabbat of the Witch* developed by *Yuzusoft*.

 Ciallo is greatly inspired by [Blender Grease Pencil](https://docs.blender.org/manual/en/latest/grease_pencil/introduction.html).
-It's a wonderful toolset based on polylines in 3D space inside Blender.
-Here are some successful artworks drawn with polyline vector lines (in blender): [GPencil open project](https://cloud.blender.org/p/gallery/5b642e25bf419c1042056fc6).
+It's a excellently toolset based on polylines in 3D space.
+Here are some successful artworks drawn with polyline vector lines (in Blender): [GPencil open project](https://cloud.blender.org/p/gallery/5b642e25bf419c1042056fc6).

-I'm pretty ambitious about the stroke rendering method.
-Since its simplicity and usefulness, it would be the infrastructure of every 2D game engine and a must-learn technique for everybody learning computer graphics.
-Everybody should learn how to render a curve just like learn how to render a mesh.
+Shen Ciao will present Ciallo at SIGGRAPH Conference on Thursday, 10 August 2023, [presentation link](https://s2023.siggraph.org/presentation/?id=gensub_185&sess=sess176).
+The draft and distributed version of the paper (two-page abstract) is available here.

+## Core Features

 ### Vector Bucket Fill

+Bucket fill in real-time.
+Hundreds of times faster than the antique flood-fill algorithm.

+Benefiting from this crazy amount of performance gain, Ciallo can "vectorize" the position where users fill color, which is recorded and rendered as a regular stroke.
+The image below shows translating the position of the stroke (blue line), the regions to fill are updated automatically in real-time.

+In the future, users can copy these strokes from one frame to another in an animation project.
+It can significantly improve their coloring efficiency since frames are usually highly correlated to each other.
+Artists can just do easy translation and deformation for the vast majority of frames.

 ![vectorFillDemo](./articles/vector_bucket_fill_demo.gif)

-### GPU-rendered Brush
+### GPU-rendered Brushes

+Fully GPU-powered brush engine.
+(At least) thousands of times faster to render than CPU brushes.
+Potentially replicate the vast majority of brushes in other paint programs.

+You may have encountered paint software advertising their brushes as GPU-accelerated, [like this one](https://www.youtube.com/watch?v=v7RF0etZWwQ).
+In contrast, Ciallo's brush engine is fully built upon GPU (the difference would be a literally technical topic).
+And more importantly, we would like to share this technique with everybody.

 <img src=".\articles\six.gif" alt="naiive brush engine" style="zoom:100%;" />